 Firstly you will need to choose an exchange where you will buy your cryptocurrency.
 There are a lot of different cryptocurrency exchanges to choose from.
 To help you make this decision you can have a look through the list of recommended exchanges.

 You should note that all recommended exchanges work in the same way.
-However Coinmama is an exception.
+However, Coinmama is an exception.
 Since Coinmama does not hold your cryptocurrency funds you will need to have a wallet address.
-Like this you will transfer the crypto off the exchange once you purchase.
+This enables you to transfer the crypto off the exchange once you purchase.

-Ideally a hardware wallet would be your best option for storing your crypto.
+Ideally, a hardware wallet would be your best option for storing your crypto.
 We will go through this in the “Advice for Better Securing Your Cryptocurrency” section.
-However you should note that storing your cryptocurrency on a hardware wallet is the best practice to securing your cryptocurrency.
-To clarify that is regardless of the exchange you are using.
+However, you should note that storing your cryptocurrency on a hardware wallet is the best practice for securing your cryptocurrency.

 2. Sign Up

-Once you select the exchange you can move onto signing up.
-The first part is like signing up to any online website.
-As a result you will need to provide your email and password which is standard for any platform.
+Once you select the exchange you can move on to signing up.
+The first part is like signing up for any online website.
+As a result, you will need to provide your email and password which is standard for any platform.

 After filling in your details the exchange will ask you to confirm your email address.
 You should make sure you confirm it before you proceed any further.